 Resources, Templates & Tools

 - Continuing education course inventory.
 Download Excel file or copy Google Sheet.
 Use or adapt this template to document community sustainability course offerings and, optionally, track linkages to the SDGs.

 - Sample keywords to help identify sustainability challenges (derived from the Earth Charter and SDG targets).
 Use or adapt to conduct a preliminary keyword search of a course catalog.
 The presence of a keyword may or may not indicate that a sustainability challenge is addressed.
 Additional analysis is required.

 - SDG targets

-- Sterling College – Responses clearly reference a adult learning division/program.
+- Sterling College – Responses clearly reference an adult learning division/program.
 100 percent of courses cover sustainability.
 Good reporting example for small institutions.

 - Part 1 should reference sustainability-focused continuing education courses, whereas Part 2 should reference sustainability-focused programs in continuing education.
 While definitions may vary, responses should generally align with common definitions of courses and programs.